Tradescantia spathacea (Boat Lily) Indoor Care, Common Problems and Solutions

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and prevent unbalanced growth.

-Moses-in-the-Cradle has no need for extra humidity.
-Moderate air humidity of 50-55% is adequate for this plant.
-Brown, shrivelled leaf tips and edges are signs of too low humidity; to increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Moses-in-the-Cradle flourishes in a humidity of 50-55%.
+Brown, shrivelled leaf tips and edges are signs of too low humidity.
+To increase humidity, set the pot on a wet pebble tray or use a humidifier.
+Ascertain that there is proper circulation to minimize fungal diseases.

 Fertilizer